 But, with time, this gets to stop as the Berber Beni Ourain Moroccan rugs retain their form over the following years and can handle a high amount of traffic.
-These why we have grouped into the category of the first few months.
-Therefore, that is the summary of the rugs that Shed out their wools the most and the those with the least shedding.
+This why we have grouped into the category of the first few months.
+Therefore, that is the summary of the rugs that shed out their wool the most and the those with the least shedding.

 The things are that if it seems that you bought a rug that is already undergo shedding, the following four important tips will be useful: